swcarpentry/DEPRECATED-bc/git/novice/01-backup.md

      we'll look in a moment at what `df0654a` and `315bf3a` mean.
 3. The remaining lines show us the actual differences and the lines on which they occur.
-     The numbers between the `@@` markers tell editors which lines we're changing, and if you look in the left margin below them, you'll see the line we are adding marked with a '+'.
+     The numbers between the `@@` markers tell which lines we're changing, and if you look in the left margin below them, you'll see the line we are adding marked with a '+'.